vidister/gimp-web/content/about/meta/translating.md

     /content/about/meta/translating.md

 Now create a new file in the same location, with a slightly different filename to indicate the new language.
-A handy convention to follow is to use the ISO 639-1 two-letter code for the new language in the filename.
+A handy convention to follow is to use the two-letter code for the new language in the filename.
 So to include a French version of this page, we will create a new file:

     /content/about/meta/translating.fr.md